-The recognition of the company's construction contract profit and loss is based on the completion of the contract activities to recognize the contract revenue and contract costs respectively, and the completion degree is measured by the ratio of the contract costs incurred so far to the estimated total contract costs.
-The company considers the nature of each project, estimated construction period, project, construction process, construction method and estimated contract amount to estimate the total contract cost.
-Any changes in the above estimation basis may cause a significant adjustment of the estimated amount.
+The recognition of profit and loss on contract is based on the degree of completion of contract activities to recognize contract revenue and contract costs respectively and to measure the percentage of completion based on the ratio of contract costs incurred to date to the total estimated contract costs.
+The company considers the nature of each project, estimated construction period, project, construction process, construction method, estimated contract amount and other factors to estimate the total contract cost.
+Any change in the above estimation basis may cause a significant adjustment of the estimated amount.